opinionatedguide/opinionatedguide.github.io-src/chapters/7-codeintro.md

 ## Making a full project

+### Part 0, Git

+Before we get started, I want to be sure you took the time to read the section on Git in Chapter 6.1 above.
+If you need to refer to a cheat sheet you can look in Apendix B.

 ### Part 1, Starting easy

 [TODO] guide to write an OO python program with libraries to read and write entries to a database-like file and a real database